Sources of Oil and Gas Air Pollution

 Fugitive emissions are unintentional leaks of gases.
 This may occur from breaks or small cracks in seals, tubing, valves or pipelines, as well when lids or caps on equipment or tanks have not been properly closed or tightened.
 When natural gas escapes via fugitive emissions, methane as well as volatile organic compounds (VOCs) and any other contaminants in the gas (e.g., hydrogen sulfide) are released to the atmosphere.

 Recently, while on a tour of oil and gas fields in Weld and Adams counties, a team of high-tech Environmental Protection Agency investigators used an infrared camera to look for fugitive emissions, which are normally invisible to the naked eye.
 They aimed their camera at pipelines, valves and hatches atop storage tanks, the EPA regulators found numerous sources of fugitive emissions.
-According to a story in the Rocky Mountain News, "in one case, an open hatch atop a storage tank was gushing such a tremendous volume of emissions into the air that one participant jokingly compared it to the eruption of Mount Vesuvius near the ancient city of Pompeii."

 They look harmless as you drive by just like the other stationary equipment you see on well pads.
 Without an infrared camera, as in this case, that picks up the plume of the highly active volatile chemicals escaping from the tanks, no one would suspect that the tanks could possibly pose a public health problem.

-As natural gas extraction continues to increase, federal, state, and local public health authorities and regulatory agencies are unprepared to deal with the problem."
+As natural gas extraction continues to increase, federal, state, and local public health authorities and regulatory agencies are unprepared to deal with the problem.

 Earthen pits are often used to store or evaporate produced water and waste water from natural gas dehydration or oil/gas separation units.
-Additionally, prior to disposal drilling wastes (muds and cements) and hydraulic fracturing (fracking) wastes are often stored in earthen or metal pits that are open to the air.
+Additionally, prior to disposal drilling wastes (muds and cements) and fracking wastes are often stored in earthen or metal pits that are open to the air.
 There are hundreds of different chemicals that may be used during drilling, fracking and workover procedures, including acids, biocides, surfactants, solvents, lubricants and others.

 Chemical compounds that are naturally present in natural gas, or chemicals that have been injected downhole during drilling, hydraulic fracturing or well workover operations, will be present in the water or wastes that are held in pits.
 Some of the lighter or more volatile chemicals and compounds, such as benzene, toluene, hydrogen sulfide, etc., will escape from the produced water pits into the atmosphere.
 These chemicals may then be transported through the air, into nearby neighborhoods.
 The odors associated with the natural gases or chemicals will vary, depending on the concentrations, volumes, and combinations of chemicals released.
+Also see: Alternatives to Pits.

 The biggest pollutant from motor vehicle traffic at oil and gas operations is dust.
+Fracking a single well requires 1,400 truck trips.

 Burning fuel to power trucks also emits NOx, carbon monoxide, and sulfur dioxide, as well as particulate matter.
 These compounds combine with VOCs to form ground-level ozone (smog).